Ranger tips deep creek body4

 The park features six unique campgrounds, each offering a different mix of facilities and activities, so it suits every camping style.
 While you're there, don't forget to explore the western side of the park.
 Head to the Cobbler Hill picnic area and embark on a scenic walk to the picturesque Blowhole Beach.
 This beach is a haven of crystal-clear waters and stunning landscapes, promising a memorable visit.

 The journey to Blowhole Beach is an adventure in itself, offering spectacular views of Kangaroo Island and the chance to spot local wildlife, including kangaroos.
 To reach this secluded cove, start at the Cobbler Hill car park and follow the 1.5km trail down the hill.
-You might find yourself sharing the beach with local surfers, fishermen, and even kangaroos.
+You might find yourself sharing the beach with kayakers, fishermen, and even kangaroos.
 The trek back up is steep, so take your time and enjoy frequent stops to admire the scenic beauty on your way back.

 4. Kangaroo Island: Lashmar Conservation Park